mlund/faunus/docs/_docs/analysis.md

 ## Reaction Coordinate

 This saves a given reaction coordinate (see Penalty Function in Energy) as a function of steps.
-The output `file` has three columns with steps; the value of the reaction coordinate; and the cummulative average of all preceding values.
-Optional GZip compression can be activated by ending the filename with `.gz`.
+The output `file` has three columns: steps; the value of the reaction coordinate; and the cummulative average of all preceding values.
+Optional [gzip compression](https://en.wikipedia.org/wiki/Gzip) can be enabled by suffixing the filename with `.gz`, thereby reducing the output file size significantly.

 The folowing example prints the mass center $z$ coordinate of the first molecule to disk every 100th steps: